NatachaBartu/NatachaBartudaCostaPincerno_T1A3/README.md

 There are a lot of different online calculators on the web but my app have a differential which can calculate the goal weight and result in calories need in day and also have a suggestion menu on it.

 ### 1. describe and functionality

-The app will run at the terminal.
+1. The application is easy to run, you can open the app at the terminal.
+And
+1. Only one user can use at the time.

 ### first option